 These chemicals can be distributed throughout the body.
-When in contact with moisture or water, these chemicals undergo hydrolysis to produce corresponding alcohols and silanols.
+When in contact with moisture or water, the chemicals undergo hydrolysis to produce corresponding alcohols and silanols.
 In general, the hydrolysis rates of alkoxysilanes become slower when the leaving group is larger and branched, i.e. methoxy > ethoxy > propoxy > butoxy silanes (Issa & Luyt 2019).
 The rate of hydrolysis is impacted by pH.
-Hydrolysis studies showed increased hydrolysis rates in acidic conditions (REACH n.d.-a.
+Hydrolysis studies showed increased hydrolysis rates in acidic and alkaline conditions (REACH n.d.-a.
 REACH n.d.-b, REACH n.d.-c, REACH n.d.-d, REACH n.d.-e, REACH n.d.-f).
-Other factors such as temperature, humidity and solvent system affect the rate of silane hydrolysis (Indumathy et al. 2023).
 These chemicals are expected to be excreted by kidneys in the urine.